13 Feb 2023, 10:00

 German onshore wind power – output, business and perspectives

-Wind power is Germany’s most important renewable energy source and projected to become the backbone of the country’s entire energy system in the shift away from fossil fuels.
+Wind power is Germany’s most important renewable electricity source and projected to become the backbone of the country’s entire energy system in the shift away from fossil fuels.
 The country boasts one of the largest onshore wind power capacities in the world, which has driven efficiency gains and cost reductions in the technology for years already.
-Yet, although the technology takes a pivotal role in the government’s ambitious energy transition plans, the wind power industry has recently grappled with falling expansion volumes, plant closures and persistent bureaucratic hurdles.
-This factsheet explores the state of the German wind power industry, its most important players, the state of funding and support in an energy system increasingly geared towards renewable power sources.
+Yet, although the technology takes a pivotal role in the government’s ambitious energy transition plans, the wind power industry has grappled with falling expansion volumes, plant closures and persistent bureaucratic hurdles.
+This factsheet explores the state of the German wind power industry, the state of funding and support in an energy system increasingly geared towards renewables.

 Quick facts